webquake/google-cloud-summit-zurich-2025-masterclass/README.md

 # Data Lakehouse Mastery Masterclass

-## Google Cloud Summit Nord 2025 - Düsseldorf, DACH Region
+## Google Cloud Summit  2025 - Zürich

 Welcome to the *Data Lakehouse Mastery: Unleashing the Potential of Generative AI on your data* masterclass repository!
-This project contains all the necessary resources, code examples, and setup instructions for participants of the Data Analytics Masterclass taking place at the Google Cloud Summit Nord 2025 in Düsseldorf.
+This project contains all the necessary resources, code examples, and setup instructions for participants of the Data Analytics Masterclass taking place at the Google Cloud Summit 2025 in Zürich.

 ## Masterclass Overview